zebrunner/carina/README.md

 ```

 ### Environment specific configuration
 In some cases it is required to support multiple environments for testing.
 Let's assume we have STAG and PROD environments which have different application URLs.
-In this case we need specify the following properties in _config.properties:
+In this case we need to specify the following properties in _config.properties:
 ```
 env=DEMO
 STAG.url=http://stag-app-server.com